christoschr97/MapRed_To_SQL/README.md

 * [DATE2] is a date of the form YYYY-MM-DD between 1992 and 1998

-Our implementation can be fount into
+Our implementation can be fount into `src/main/MapReduce_Query7.java`

+## Usage Instructions
 **In order to run the Map Reduce job on Hadoop we must do the following:**

 1. Copy the project or unzip it